South Branch Raritan River water or watershed scenery in New Jersey

 Check RiverReports or USGS at High Bridge, NJ trout rules, Ken Lockwood Gorge TCA rules, access notes, weather, and water temperature.

-Are there special regulations on the South Branch Raritan River?+
+Are there special fishing rules on the South Branch Raritan River?

 Yes.
 Ken Lockwood Gorge and other reaches have special trout rules that must be checked before fishing.